sgrieve/GEG6230/week_6/modelbuilder_practical/modelbuilder_practical.md

 ### Gathering Values

 We now have all of the values we need to calculate stream power.
 In order to perform calculations in ModelBuilder we need to use the `Get Field Value` tool, which is found in `Insert > Model Only Tools > Get Field Value`.
 Connect this new tool to the output of the `Zonal Statistics as Table` tool and double click on it to open its settings.
 Here you need to select the Field that we want to get, in this case this is `Mean`.

+Note that when using this tool, you may have the option to specify the `Datatype`.
+As we are working with numerical data, select `Double`, which is similar to the `float` data type we have seen in python.
+This will ensure that calculations can be performed using these values.

 This tool effectively creates a variable that we can use in calculations within a model run, so we should give it a meaningful name such as `slope`, by right clicking on the green output and choosing `Rename`.